 -

 Create a Data Composition Field called “End Date Composed”.
-Map the following elements to the fields:
+Map the following elements:

 - “EndDateDay” to